 Overview

 The bending moment in an eccentric joint causes bending stress in the fastener.
-This stress needs to be considered in addition to the direct stresses caused by FA and and taken into account, particularly when determining the fatigue endurance limit.
+This stress needs to be considered in addition to the direct stresses caused by FA and and be taken into account, particularly when determining the fatigue endurance limit.

 Considering the loads acting on the upper clamped part of Figure 8-19, the sum of moments about the joint axis O-O is,